mnrojas2/DiaBloS/docs/source/basics.rst

     More details about how to create these types of functions are available in :ref:`"Creating new functions"<developer:creating new functions>` section from developer's guide.

 #.
+How to take a capture of the canvas.
+    Press the CAPTURE icon (1h) to take a capture of the screen.
+These get saved in the 'captures/' folder.

+#.
 Some shortcuts
     ::